yuyuxu/auction-war-solo/readme.txt

 - about game
-right now i'm using mvc framework for the game front end, the models are embedded in the intializers all the initializers are managers
+right now i'm using mvc framework for the game front end, the models are embedded in the intializers all the initializers are managers whether ai should be deployed on client side or server side? so far i'm putting ai in front end so far game is divided into vs local and vs remote for local, there's different type of players for remote, there's different type of players on server side ticker function is called currently 1 second each time merge in the human vs human game match making really should be outside on the other page